luckyOs/30-Days-of-API-Testing/README.md

 The Restful Booker Platform

-"Testing is an infinite loop of learning.
+📘Testing is an infinite loop of learning.
 Keep going!"